Popeye (film): Box office

 The film grossed $6 million on its opening weekend in the United States, and made $32,000,000 after 32 days.
-The film earned US$49,823,037 at the United States box office — more than double the film's budget — and a worldwide total of $60 million.
+The film earned $49,823,037 at the United States box office — more than double the film's budget — and a worldwide total of $60 million.

-Film Comment wrote "Before the film's release, industry wags were mocking producer Robert Evans by calling it 'Evansgate'" but "Apparently the film has caught on solidly with young children."
+Film Comment wrote, "Before the film's release, industry wags were mocking producer Robert Evans by calling it 'Evansgate'," but, "Apparently the film has caught on solidly with young children."

-Although the film's gross was decent, it was not the blockbuster that Paramount and Disney had expected, and was thus written off as a disappointment.
+Although the film's gross was quite successful, especially considering the much lower price of theater tickets at the time, the film was not the mega-blockbuster that Paramount and Disney had expected, and thus some wrote it off as a disappointment.
+Altman, once critically admired, was shunned in Hollywood.
+His decade-long career decline included a move to Paris, where he directed low-budget film adaptations of stage plays.

-It had "an astonishingly lucrative home video run that continues to this day [2015]".